Test Drive an EV at the Green Ride & Drive posted on 2:51 PM, March 21, 2014

 Plug in BC − See What's Been Done!

 Plug-In BC is a collaborative initiative to help lay the groundwork for plug-in electric vehicles and related charging infrastructure in British Columbia.
-Here are highlights of our work:

 The CCI Fund Results are in